 - Copy the following URL: https://docs.safecharge.com/wp-content/uploads/2020/07/SafeCharge-sandbox-environment.json

 - Click Import.
 This imports the Nuvei environment variable that you must select in the next step.

 - In the top right corner, make sure you have selected https://ppp-test.safecharge.com in the list of environments:

 - In the same way, import your Postman collection.

 The following link contains a collection that includes all our supported workflows: Nuvei postman collection.

 (Tip: If you were redirected to this page from another page that recommended a specific workflow collection, then use that collection (recommended link) in the next step.)

-- Next you will have to run a script that will initiate some environment functions that will be used by our scripts:
+- Next you must run a script that initiates some environment functions that are used by our scripts:

 - In the left pane, click Collections.